First of all, can we both agree that most salesmen suck?

 RVs cost a lot of money.
 Expensive as they are, you'd think they would be well-built.
 Most are not.
 Even so, the maintenance they require to keep water out is a huge issue.
 Water damage is the number one RV killer.

-You must protect yourself when looking to buy so you don't buy yourself a pile of constant headaches and misery.
+You must protect yourself with these tips when looking to buy.
+Otherwise you might buy yourself a pile of constant headaches and misery.

 You have to know what to look for when buying a travel trailer, where to look and what the common issues are before you inspect.